Melanella limata: Description

 minute blunt apex and about seven whorls.
 The suture is distinct, closely appressed and not glazed over.
 Later whorls are slightly overhanging the succeeding suture.
 The sculpture of the shell consists of very fine close flexuous incremental lines only visible under magnification.
 The base is evenly rounded and is imperforate.
 The aperture is ovate.
 The thin outer lip is produced medially, rounding into the arcuate inner lip.

 Distribution

-This species occurs in the Atlantic Ocean off Fernandina Beach, Florida.
+This species occurs in the Atlantic Ocean off Fernandina Beach, Florida; also off Japan.